HenryXi/use-wheel/nginx/etc/Nginx basic http authentication.md

 # Nginx basic http authentication
 I want to add basic http authentication in my personal wiki.
 I don't want to write any code to implement this function.
-After searching on the Internet, I found Nginx can do this by adding configuration.
+After searching on the Internet, I found Nginx can do this by adding configuration. `basic http authentication` is very simple and unsafe.
+It adds user name and password information in http header which encoded by base64.

 **Install `httpd-tools` and generate password**